Rikemannen/obsidian-sync/Hehe, sexuality, mmm/Fuck it, journal².md

 Once i got shopping i can go with Niva and Veronika (well probably the first of the two idk) and itll just look like two girls shopping together.
 Thatd be so cool, but who knows if they even will accept me??
 My mom just called me and wanted help, and just before i took the call i thought about not swallowing and stuff to reset that thing in my throat.
 But just as i picked up i did, idek if such a thing is true or whatever where if you talk long enough like this you get used to it yk, but i dont really want her to hear this.
 But to be real i dont want to be a girl, i want to present as one but not be one.
 I want to be a guy...
 I cant figure this shit out by myself rahhh
+# 2 oct
+God im so tired of this.
+I hate it so much.
+I have been feeling dysmorphia today a bit and i just dont like my guy features.
+I just wanna be a silly girl.
+Yet i still kinda dont.
+Dödpywhwjdkf av ibo:)
+Oh and my dad told my mom to check for booking for barber or whatever.
+I dont like this.
+Im gonna come out soon, i gotta talk.
+But i feel like people will laugh.
+I gotta include that i cant stop thinking about this and that its making me sad or smth.